Time for a property review

-Irrespective of your views of what COVID-19 will do to the Australian property market in the future, there's no doubting there's been changes in the market.
+Irrespective of your views of how interest rates will impact the Australian property market in the future, there's no doubting there's been changes in the market.

 Any market change will open up opportunities as well as problems that need to be mitigated, so it's timely to conduct a review of your current situation to ensure you're maximising your position.